About Ocracoke Island, North Carolina

 —Fireworks of any kind are prohibited on Ocracoke.

 —Want to see more of the Milky Way?
-Please turn out unnecessary outside lights at night.
+Please turn off outside lights at night.
 (This also will keep the bugs away.)

 For more information about the village visit www.visitocracokeNC.com.